A resubmission is an unfunded application that has been modified following initial review and resubmitted for

 - You may submit an unfunded new application as new again, without a resubmission.

 - Before a resubmission application can be submitted, the PD/PI must have received the summary statement from the previous review.

 - You must submit the resubmission application within 37 months of the new, renewal, or revision application it follows.
 Thereafter, the application must be submitted as a new application.

 - After an unsuccessful resubmission, you may submit the idea as a new application.

-- After an unsuccessful resubmission of a renewal application, your only option for a subsequent application is to submit as a new application.
-While you can submit a renewal resubmission application after an unsuccessful renewal application, you cannot submit another renewal application after your unsuccessful renewal resubmission).
+- After an unsuccessful submission and/or resubmission of a renewal application, your only option for a subsequent application is to submit as a new application.
+While you can submit a renewal resubmission application after an unsuccessful renewal application, you cannot submit a second renewal application following an unsuccessful renewal application.